Baby Geniuses: Plot

 Dr. Kinder and the seven other baby geniuses are shocked that Whit and Sylvester switched places at the mall, but Dr. Kinder becomes excited and begins to see this as an opportunity to do a cross-evaluation on the twins.
 However, when she comes to Dan Bobbin's place, she realizes that Dan can understand babies.
 After the attempts to retrieve Sylvester fail, Dr. Kinder decides to move the research facility to Liechtenstein, and they have no choice but to make Whit the only normal baby to be raised in this research facility until they can find a possible way to get Sylvester back to her research facility.

 The babies at Bobbin's place hypnotize Lenny, the bus driver, to drive to Dr. Kinder's research facility.
 Once at the research facility, Sylvester goes to the control room to set the robots from the theme park on the lab scientists.
 When the Bobbins return home, their natural daughter Carrie tells her father that the children are in Dr. Kinder's research facility.
 At the end of the fight, Dr. Kinder captures Whit and takes him to the helicopter pad on the roof.
 Robin and Dan chase them to the roof, where Dr. Kinder reveals that she and Robin are not related and that Robin was adopted at age 2.
 After Dr. Kinder is arrested by the police, Sylvester and Whit come together on the roof to cross over.

 Dan and Robin adopt Sylvester.
-Dan is still curious about the secrets of life; but, as the twins have crossed over, they no longer know those secrets.
-Carrie, their sister, doesn't reveal anything (just giving her father a Sly smile) because adults are never meant to know their secrets.
+Dan is still curious about the secrets of life, but as the twins have crossed over, they no longer know those secrets.
+Carrie reveals nothing, just giving her father a sly smile, since adults are never meant to know their secrets.